gor181/courses-intro-to-sql/chapter2.md

 ```

 `@instructions`
-Get the title and release year of all films released in 1990 or released in 2000 that were longer than two hours.
+Get the title and release year of all films released in 1990 or 2000 that were longer than two hours.
 Remember, duration is in minutes!

 `@solution`
 ```{sql}